chenchongthu/EATNN/README.md

 ## Suggestions for parameters

-Th followling important parameters need to be tuned for different datasets, which are:
+The followling important parameters need to be tuned for different datasets, which are:

 ```
 self.weight1=0.1